 We are in increasingly frequent and recurring dialogue with our suppliers on our fundamental values.
-Activities include communication of requirements in the Supplier Code of Conduct, follow-up on adherence through supplier assessments and audits as well as further dialogue on priority issues to assure continued improvement.
+Activities include communication of requirements in the Supplier Code of Conduct, follow-up on adherence through supplier assessments and audits as well as further dialogue on priority issues to ensure continued improvement.
 The overall aim is to increase proactivity in our further dialogue on sustainability.
-During 2017, we have continued our work to systemize common approaches on supply chain management for purchased direct materials, for more information, see section Eliminate child labor.
+During 2018, we have continued our work to systemize common approaches on supply chain management for purchased direct materials.